 The doctoral capstone experience must comprise a minimum of 16 weeks and 640 hours, and must be consistent with the individualized specific goals and capstone project.
 No more than 20% of the 640 hours can be completed outside of the mentored practice setting(s).
+Students should expect to participate in the mentored capstone experience in the setting similar to their mentor.
 Prior fieldwork or work experience may not be substituted for the capstone experience.
-Students will be required to submit a mentor signed, weekly log/journal every other week (appendix K) as attestation of the learning activities and hours completed.
+Students will be required to submit a mentor signed, weekly log/journal every other week (appendix K) as attestation of the learning activities and hours completedni.